ansys/pyrocky/README.rst

 ^^^^^^^^^^^^^^^

 The best way to experiment with PyRocky is by using `Jupyter Notebook <https://jupyter.org/>`_ or `Visual Studio Code <https://code.visualstudio.com>`_.
-The following code launches a Rocky headless Rocky session and returns a ``RockyClient`` instance from which you can programmatically interact with the software:
+The following code launches a headless Rocky session and returns a ``RockyClient`` instance from which you can programmatically interact with the software: